 The Jennie K. Moore Family and Consumer Science Center opened in 2000 with a second floor expansion completed in 2004.
 The name of the building was changed to the Clarence and Jennie Moore Center in April 2016.
-The first floor contains offices and classrooms, and houses the Esther Jetter Pre-school, which operates during the academic year.
-The second floor houses classrooms and offices for the Social Work Department.
+The first floor contains an Honors suite and general purpose classrooms; it houses the Esther Jetter Pre-school, which operates during the academic year.
+The second floor is comprised of classrooms and of offices for the Social Work Department.

-The Gymnasium (1975) houses indoor practice facilities for athletics, and was formerly used as the intercollegiate basketball and volleyball court.
+Formerly used as the intercollegiate basketball and volleyball court, the gymnasium (1975) houses indoor practice facilities for athletics.
 In 1983, athletic training, weight lifting, and exercise facilities were added.
 Office facilities for the Physical Education Department and coaches were added in 1986.
-The Donoho Recreation Center (1969 and remodeled in 1991) is named in honor of Drs.
-John and Lora Donoho, who served respectively as Dean of Students and Director of Athletics from 1975 to their joint retirement in 1990.
+The Donoho Recreation Center (1969 and remodeled in 1991) is named in honor of Dr. John Donoho and Dr. Lora Donoho, who served respectively as dean of students and director of athletics from 1975 to their joint retirement in 1990.